-Data Synthesis and Analysis
+156 Data Analysis

 Categorical variables were described as absolute numbers and percentages.
-When the number of events and sample size was small (and followed a Poisson distribution), confidence intervals were estimated using Wilson's method (73-75).
-We carried out meta-analysis of the pooled mortality ratio by including all included studies in the analysis.
-Those studies with a control group were also meta-analysed to assess the relative risk (RR) of mortality in TCZ-treated patients vs. those non-TCZ treated (RR of 1).
+When the number of events and the sample size was small (and followed a Poisson distribution), confidence intervals were estimated using Wilson's method [72-74].
+We carried out a meta-analysis of the pooled mortality ratio by including all comprised studies.
+Those studies with a control group were also meta-analyzed to assess the relative risk (RR) of mortality in TCZ-treated patients vs. those non-TCZ treated (RR of 1).

-The inverse variance-weighted method was initially performed using a fixed-effects model.
+165 The inverse variance-weighted method was initially performed using a fixed-effects model.
 Heterogeneity between studies was assessed using the Q statistic.
-The percentage of variability between studies by the Higgins I2 parameter and between-study variability was measured by Tau2 parameter and, when confirmed (p≤0.05), the analysis was completed by using the random-effects model.
-A random-effects model assumes that there is an underlying effect for each study which varies randomly across studies, with the resulting overall effect an average of these (76).
-Studies with 0 events were not included in the meta-analysis.
+The 166 percentage of variability between studies by the Higgins I2 parameter and between-167 study variability was measured by the Tau2 parameter and, when confirmed ($p \le 0.05$), 168 the analysis was completed by using the random-effects model [75].
+Studies with 0 169 events in the only arm (uncontrolled studies) or both arms (controlled studies) were not 170 included in the meta-analysis.
 Forest plots were depicted accordingly.
-Publication bias was assessed using the Egger method (77).
-Statistical analysis was performed by IBM SPSS Statistics for Windows, Version 26.0.
+Publication bias 171 172 was assessed using the Egger method [76].
+Statistical analysis was performed by IBM 173 SPSS Statistics for Windows, Version 26.0.
 Armonk, NY: IBM Corp.